obesampson80/alx-system_engineering-devops/0x01-shell_permissions/README.md

 *chmod u+x hello* Write a script that adds execute permission to the owner of the file hello.
 ## 6. Multiple permissions
 *chmod ug+x,o+r hello* Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+## 7. Everybody!
+*chmod ugo+x hello* Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello